 - The NBCRNA manages disciplinary processes involving CRNAs which tends to be very expensive and time consuming.

-- The NBCRNA is working with the National Council of State Boards of Nursing (NCSBN) and state boards to support advanced nursing practice.
-This takes time, money, and human resources.
+- The NBCRNA works with the National Council of State Boards of Nursing (NCSBN) and state boards to support advanced nursing practice.

 Outside Agency Work on Behalf of CRNAs